Intro Ski Touring Group Experience

 This tour is for everyone who wants to experience their first ski tour.

-After the welcome, you’ll meet your ZERMATTERS mountain guide as agreed, either at your accommodation or at the base station.
+After the welcome, you’ll meet your ZERMATTERS mountain guide in our ZERMATTERS Homebase.
 From there, you’ll head out together into the mountains.

 In a safe and carefully chosen area, you’ll learn the basics of ski touring, from using climbing skins and bindings to mastering the ascent technique and safety tips.
 Finally, you’ll put everything into practice during a short guided tour and get a real taste of ski touring in Zermatt.